 - Pricing, risk evaluation, and/or claims handling rely on modern, open software platforms connected to the insurtech ecosystem (new insurance-specific technology)

-- Coverage options are simplified to cater to individuals or families with less robust insurance needs
+- Coverage options are creatively structured to cater to businesses and consumers with diverse insurance needs

 But what does that look like?
-Features such as live chat, customer self-service portals, and online claims filing are all made possible by digital insurance applications and technologies, which grow and expand at an ever-increasing rate.
-To start, however, insurance carriers should implement some of the technological pillars of digital insurance.
+Features such as live chat, customer self-service portals, and online claims filing are all made possible by digital insurance applications and technologies.
+To start, however, insurance carriers have to implement some of the technological pillars of digital insurance, namely important digital tools and applications

 The Digital Insurance Value Chain

 Most digital insurance innovation occurs across customer-facing functions and applications.
-By enhancing the experience on digital platforms, insurers are investing in their growth and in their most valuable asset — the customers.
-These components — the insurance ops that generate value — are what is known as the insurance value chain.
+In doing do, insurers are investing in their growth and in their most valuable asset — the customers.
+These components — the insurance operations that generate value — are what is known as the insurance value chain.
 These should be of the utmost priority for any undertaking related to digital insurance.

 - Sales and distribution